Strange Pilgrims: The Airplane of the Sleeping Beauty

-A man reflects on a peculiar flight experience from Paris to New York.
-Seated next to a beautiful woman who remains asleep throughout the entire flight, he becomes increasingly fascinated with her and the situation.
+A man reflects on a peculiar flight experience from Paris to New York when the beautiful woman seated next to him asks him to not, under any circumstances, let anyone disturb her sleep during the flight.
+The woman remains asleep throughout the entire flight thanks to the help of the man, who thwarts any efforts by the flight attendant to awaken her but he becomes increasingly obsessed and fascinated with the sleeping woman and the situation.
 The narrator imagines the woman as an almost unreachable object of desire, akin to Sleeping Beauty.
 As the flight continues, he contemplates the nature of his obsession with her slumber and the possible parallels to the voyeuristic tendencies of others.
-After an eventful night, he reflects on how life can pass by unnoticed, and when the woman finally wakes, she acts indifferent, leaving him with a sense of disappointment and realization about the fleeting nature of these connections.
-"The Airplane of the Sleeping Beauty" recounts García Márquez's personal impressions, when he fell in love with a woman in a Parisian airport at the first sight.
-By coincidence, she happened to be his neighbor on the plane he was taking later.
+After an eventful night, he reflects on how life can pass by unnoticed, and when the woman finally awakens, she behaves indifferently towards him, leaving him with a sense of disappointment and realization about the fleeting nature of connections.
+"The Airplane of the Sleeping Beauty" recounts García Márquez's personal impressions, when he fell in love at first sight with a woman at an airport in Paris.